cardano-foundation/CIPs/CIP-0381/README.md

 [Aztec](https://aztec.network/) among others).
 Plonk verification is quite complex, and differs depending on the number of custom gates.
 Implementations may differ, and adding custom gates or blinders will affect these estimates.
 Pairing evaluations would not be affected, but scalar multiplications and additions over G1 will increase linearly with respect to the additional gates and blinders.
-In general, it is not expected that the number of custom gates surpasses the dozens.
+In general, it is not expected that the number of custom gates is larger than a few dozens.
 In this section we expose the verifier complexity as described [here](https://eprint.iacr.org/2019/953.pdf) (version last checked April 2022).
 We count every challenge computation as a single hash evaluation.
 We omit the `scalar X scalar` multiplications and additions.We assume that point validation is performed by the external C library, and therefore do not count that in this estimate.
 The computation is the following: